ATV Today: Criticism

 Because the programme was based in Birmingham and tended to focus on news events in and around the West Midlands, it was often criticised for giving less coverage to other areas of the region, particularly in the East Midlands.

 An attempt was made to address this after MPs and councillors from the East Midlands region lobbied ATV and the Independent Broadcasting Authority (IBA) for a separate ITV region.

-ATV believed the cost of a separate region would be too expensive, but did establish a small studio in Nottingham after renting space at the city's Theatre Royal.
+ATV believed the cost of a separate region would be too expensive, but it did establish a small studio and newsroom in Nottingham after renting space at the city's Theatre Royal.

 Final broadcast

 In 1980, all ITV regional franchises were up for renewal and the IBA decided that ATV's lack of regional programming and production was hampering the Midlands.
 It insisted that the new applicant for the franchise should be more clearly based in the region and have separate facilities for the East and West Midlands.

 Although ATV won the new franchise, it was required to change its name and restructure the company.

 The final edition of ATV Today aired at 6.30 pm on Thursday 31 December 1981 and included a compilation of John Swallow's feature stories, surrounding a mock trial sketch featuring Bob Warman and Wendy Nelson.

 The following day, the programme was replaced by Central News, which launched separate news services for the East Midlands in 1983 and the south of the region in 1989.
 ITV News Central maintains separate news services for the East and West of the region.